aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.glb/glbdata/mergebuffers/_index.md

 ---
 title: GlbData.MergeBuffers
 second_title: Aspose.CAD for .NET API Reference
 description: GlbData method.
-Merges all the GlbImage.LogicalBuffers instances into a single big one
+Merges all the LogicalBuffers instances into a single big one
 type: docs
 weight: 420
 url: /net/aspose.cad.fileformats.glb/glbdata/mergebuffers/
 ---
 ## MergeBuffers() {#mergebuffers}

-Merges all the !:GlbImage.LogicalBuffers instances into a single big one.
+Merges all the [`LogicalBuffers`](../logicalbuffers/) instances into a single big one.

 ```csharp
 public void MergeBuffers()